AaronLasseigne/aaronlasseigne.github.com/_posts/2013-05-17-private-and-protected-they-might-not-mean-what-you-think-they-mean.md

 ### Rule of Thumb

-If you're looking to remove something from you're public interface then you're looking for `private`.
+If you're looking to remove something from your public interface then you're looking for `private`.
 If you're looking to narrow the interface to other objects of the same type then you want `protected`.

 {% include orgsync_dev_blog.html url="http://devblog.orgsync.com/private-and-protected-they-might-not-mean-what-you-think-they-mean" %}